1937 Alabama Crimson Tide football team: George Washington

 As the entered their game against George Washington, Alabama was ranked No. 2 in the first AP Poll of the 1937 season.
 In the contest, the Crimson Tide defeated the Colonials 19–0 at Griffith Stadium.
 For the second week in a row, Alabama was held scoreless in the first quarter, however a pair of second-quarter touchdowns gave the Crimson Tide a 13–0 halftime lead.
 In the second, touchdowns were scored by Joe Kilgrow on a 35-yard pass to Perron Shoemaker and Kilgrow on a six-yard run.
 The final points of the game were scored by Charlie Holm in the third after he returned an interception 30-yards for a touchdown.
-The win improved Alabama's all-time record against George Washington to 3–0.